Last updated: 10/11/2017 – Racial Rebuild per this blog post.

 - Fallen Constitution.
 Fallen gain +2 to their Constitution ability score.

-- Consumptive Skill.
-Fallen gain proficiency in both athletics and intimidation.
+- Fear of the Walking Dead.
+Fallen gain proficiency in intimidation.

 The Blessed are the vampires descending from the solitary vampire who fought through the hatred of the other races to deliver Morrigan’s warning that the gods were coming to kill the Fool and steal her treasures.
 Rewarded for her sacrifice, the first Blessed was granted great beauty and charm, allowing her to be loved by all those who saw her rather than to be shunned as a monster as most of her Fallen brethren had become.
 The Blessed who came after are still undead, and their skin typically has either an unusual alabaster or ebony sheen that is too perfect to be found among the mortal races.
 Their eyes tend to glow faintly with an uncanny light, and those who look into them find themselves charmed by their appearance.
 The Blessed remain undead, but no longer have the desperate need to feed upon life that their Fallen cousins seek, though that does not mean they do not crave life.
 Indeed, their dependency is perhaps even greater; without sources of ambient and loving life around them Blessed immediately begin to wither. their need to be surrounded by companions make them at once both highly social, as well as potentially manipulative and controlling creatures.

-- Blessed Charisma.
-The Blessed gain an additional +2 to Charisma.
+- Blessed Charm.
+Blessed Vampires gain +2 to their Charisma ability score.

-- TLC.
-Blessed gain proficiency in both medicine and persuasion.
+- Unearthly Beauty.
+Blessed Vampires gain proficiency in persuasion.